bentoml/BentoML/README.md

 ### Usage Reporting ###

 BentoML collects anonymous usage data that helps our team to improve the product.
-Only BentoML's internal API calls and CLI commands are being reported and we striped out any potentially sensitive information as much as possible, we will never collect user code, model data, model name or stacktrace.
+Only BentoML's internal API calls and CLI commands are being reported.
+We strip out as much potentially sensitive information as possible, and we will never collect user code, model data, model names, or stack traces.
 Here's the [code](./bentoml/_internal/utils/analytics/usage_stats.py) for usage tracking.
 You can opt-out of usage tracking by the `--do-not-track` CLI option:
 ```bash